bstag/Antler/src/content/docs/installation.md

 ## Next Steps

-Now that MdCms is installed and running, here's what to do next:
+Now that Antler is installed and running, here's what to do next:

 ### 1. Explore the Admin Interface
 - Visit http://localhost:4321/admin